 It might sound trivial now.
 You might think, “But my partner is so helpful at home now, I’m sure that will still be the case once the baby’s here.”
 Or, you may think, “It’s just not real for fathers-to-be until the baby arrives.
 He’ll step up.”
 Or maybe it’s, “I’m sure I’ll be tired and cranky in the beginning, but I’ll get the hang of things.”

 Yes, all of that might be true.
-But, statistically, 92% of couples report relationship dissatisfaction that first year when baby comes home.
+But, statistically, 92% of couples report relationship dissatisfaction the first year when the baby comes home.

 And sadly, this is best-case-scenario.
 Factor in postpartum depression, relationship troubles, work stress, or any of the above, and you could have a very different situation on your hands.
 (Don’t believe me?
 Check this out.
 And this.
 And this.)